MaxChangInnodisk/init-i-openvino/samples/ivit_device_sample/README.md

     ```
 * Another useful function.
-    1. Use idev.get_all_device() can get all device information, and the format of return like below.
+    1. Use `idev.get_device_info()` can get all device information, and the format of return like below.